Skip to main content

 It’s not like this is the only thing you’ve got going on either.
 Coursework, exams, friends, family, relationships, work - the list goes on.
 It’s hard to find time to think about what you will be doing next week, let alone in five, ten or twenty years’ time.

 We wanted to do something to help you cut through the noise.
-52 Things To Do is a 12 month, one hour a week student guide to help you plan and prepare for the future.
+52 Things To Do is a 12-month, one-hour-a-week student guide to help you plan and prepare for the future.
 It sounds crushingly formal, but really it’s just about finding time to take a step back from day-to-day life - time to think, plan and get excited.

 So what’s next?